christophmschaefer/miluphcuda/examples/impact/USAGE.md

         results/plot_p_alpha_convergence.py -v --files impact.000[1-4].h5

   which plots SPH particles + the theoretical crush curve for output frames 1 through 4.
-Take a look at *results/p_vs_alpha.first4frames.png* to see what the plots should qualitatively look like for the above four frames.
+Take a look at `results/p_vs_alpha.first4frames.png` to see what the plots should qualitatively look like for the above four frames.
   You can of course specify any number/sequence of frames you are interested in for plotting.

+* You can also visualize the workings of the Collins plasticity model by running `results/plot_plastic_yielding.sh`.
+  This produces plots for shear stress vs. pressure, including the respective yield limit curves.

 -----------------------------------------